US Judge in Decade-Long Struggle Affirms First Amendment Right to Access ‘On Receipt’

 There are notable exceptions to this powerful trend — in Hawaii, Utah and Connecticut and individual courts in Nevada, California and Georgia — where state courts followed the First Amendment standard of access on receipt.

-Out of the turbulence of the leap from paper world into the electronic realm, two standards of First Amendment access appeared to evolve.
-A federal version that said the public and press have the right of access to the newly created public record when it is received by the court.
+Out of the turbulence of the leap from the paper world into the electronic realm, two standards of First Amendment access appeared to evolve.
+The federal court version said the public and press have a right of access to the newly created public record when it is received by the court.

-And an alternate First Amendment standard emerged in the state courts that said the public and the press have no right of access until the newly created public record is safely cocooned by clerical tasks, and thus “officially filed,” a process that takes days and, in effect, shutters the record.
+And the alternate state court version said the public and the press have no right of access until the newly created public record is safely cocooned by clerical tasks, and thus “officially filed,” a process that takes days and, in effect, shutters the record.

 Judge Gee’s ruling on Tuesday made it clear that there is one standard.
 The decision has been a decade in the making.
 It falls like a great hammer in defense of an amendment that continues to be under siege by elected court clerks.

-The ruling adds a fresh legion to the retreating forces of the press who in state by state, court by court, have fallen back from a crowd of bureaucrats and administrators using the weapon of technological change to blow up traditional access, close off the public record, and in many states, sell it.
+And it adds a fresh legion of law to bolster the retreating forces of the press who in state by state, court by court, have fallen back from a crowd of bureaucrats and administrators using the weapon of technological change to blow up traditional access, close off the public record, and in many states, sell it.

 Local elected clerks in Texas, members of that crowd, have taken away traditional press access and now hold the new complaints well past receipt — precisely what Judge Gee and Judge James Otero before her said the officials cannot do.
 The added offense in Texas is that the clerks have combined with a top-100 private corporation to first lock up and then sell off the public record.

-Courthouse News is currently challenging those restrictions in Houston before U.S. District Judge Hanen and in Austin before U.S. District Judge Lee Yeakel.
+Courthouse News is currently challenging those restrictions in Houston before U.S. District Judge Andrew Hanen and in Austin before U.S. District Judge Lee Yeakel.

 Moving over to Florida, elected court clerks have gone beyond any of their fellows by seizing control of the e-filing portal and extracting millions of dollars from that control.

-But, striking another blow in favor of public access, the Florida Supreme Court moved last week to eliminate a court rule that made the clerks responsible for private information in electronic documents — a rule that had given them an impregnable defense against any First Amendment challenge.
+But, in what amounts to a running battle between clerks taking over and making money off the public record and judges defending public access to the record, the Florida Supreme Court moved last week to eliminate a court rule that made the clerks responsible for private information in electronic documents — a rule that had given them an impregnable defense against any First Amendment challenge.

 Any thought that Florida’s clerks would, as a result, see the light of the First Amendment would be quickly dispelled by the clerks themselves.
 They are already organizing to water down or eliminate the Supreme Court’s rule change before it goes into effect this summer.

 Back in California, the Planet case that Gee brought close to conclusion on Tuesday evening was filed almost ten years ago.
-Brought in federal court, it became public the moment it was received by the federal clerk in Los Angeles.
+Filed in federal court, it became public the moment it was received by the federal clerk in Los Angeles.
 Illustrating the reasons behind the challenge, civil complaints filed in the Ventura court were held back for days or weeks.

 The case then began to resemble what U.S. Judge Edward Leavy in Portland once called litigation “on a pogo stick.”

 It jumped up and down between courts.
-The Courthouse News complaint was first knocked out of court by a federal judge in Los Angeles on the grounds that the matter should be left up to the state courts, a ruling later mirrored by the Chicago-based Seventh Circuit nullified a Courthouse News victory against the Chicago clerk.
+The Courthouse News complaint was first knocked out of court by a federal judge in Los Angeles on the grounds that the matter should be left up to the state courts, a ruling later mirrored by the Chicago-based Seventh Circuit in nullifying a Courthouse News victory against the Chicago clerk.

 The Ninth Circuit, however, reversed the lower court judge two times in the Planet case and transferred the action to Judge James Otero.
 All these events required briefs, exhibits, oral argument and the payment of millions of dollars in attorney fees.
 Ultimately Otero ruled in 2016 in favor of Courthouse News, saying the right of access attaches “upon receipt.”